 AIDS (Acquired Immunodeficiency Virus) is the late stage of an infection caused by HIV.
 AIDS is a complex disease characterized by severe damage to the body’s natural immune system.
 A person with AIDS becomes susceptible to unusual opportunistic diseases and cancers that are not ordinarily a threat to people with normal immune systems.
 A person who is infected with HIV is said to have AIDS when the T-Cell or CD4 count falls below 200 or when diagnosed with one of more than 2 dozen specific serious illnesses.

-HIV testing is available to anyone age 14 and older and is free to those with qualifying risk factors or $25 for those who do not qualify for the free test.
+HIV testing is available to anyone age 14 and older.
+Testing is FREE and confidential.
 Call for an appointment at 641-421-9320.